 The US Census Bureau via the Department of Housing and Urban Development reports a series of metrics around new construction, including permits (granted before construction begins), starts (once ground is actually broken), and completions.
 Starts often fall before a recession officially begins, and bottom out at the end of the recession before gradually recovering.
 New housing starts dropped by 30% in April 2020, following a 19% decline in March, as quarantine brought construction to a halt in many areas.

 The NAR continues to indicate that a general shortage in housing supply is driving price increases, while demand remains robust due to low-interest rates.
 Since the 2008 Great Recession, new construction has failed to keep pace with household growth, driving a housing shortage and pushing prices up.
-Properties sold in June were on the market on average for just 24 days, and 62% of properties sold were on the market for less than a month!

 Related Post: Is This a Good Time to Buy a House?